yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </code>
 </div>

 No rocket science here.
-I know, due to the fact the mandelbrot set is not convex this approach does some errors.
-But the approximation will be good enough.
 See the result now:

 blogimage("HGLMandelEdges.png","The edges of the mandelbrot set")